Intruder at Peruvian ambassador's house fatally shot by Secret Service | Law-Order

 Intruder at Peruvian ambassador's house fatally shot by Secret Service

-U.S. Secret Service officers fatally shot an intruder at the Peruvian ambassador's residence after a confrontation on Wednesday morning following an apparent break-in attempt, authorities said.
-The ambassador and his family were at home at the time but were not injured, Washington Police Chief Robert Contee told reporters.
+Uniformed Secret Service officers responded to a report of a burglary in progress shortly before 8 a.m.
+EDT (1200 GMT), Washington Police Chief Robert Contee said.

-U.S. Secret Service officers fatally shot an intruder at the Peruvian ambassador's residence after a confrontation on Wednesday morning following an apparent break-in attempt, authorities said.
+U.S. Secret Service officers fatally shot an intruder at the Peruvian ambassador's residence after a confrontation on Wednesday morning following a reported burglary attempt, authorities said.

-The ambassador and his family were at home at the time but were not injured, Washington Police Chief Robert Contee told reporters.
-The intruder, a man in his 20s or 30s, smashed several windows at the residence and was carrying a metal stake, Contee said.
-Officers initially tried to stop him with Tasers but when that did not take effect, they began firing shots, he said.
+The ambassador, Oswaldo de Rivero, and his family were at home at the time but neither they nor their staff were injured, said Rodolfo Pereira, the Peruvian Embassy's press counselor.
+Uniformed Secret Service officers responded to a report of a burglary in progress shortly before 8 a.m.
+EDT (1200 GMT), Washington Police Chief Robert Contee said.
+They found a man, in his 20s or 30s, carrying a metal stake at the rear of the house, where several windows had been smashed.

-It was unclear whether the person knew the home belonged to a foreign diplomat.
-Violence at embassies is rare in Washington.
+Officers initially tried to stop the man with Tasers but when he approached the officers with the metal stake, they began firing shots, Contee said.
+Two officers fired their weapons, he said.
+The Peruvian Embassy confirmed there was damage done to the property but offered no details beyond the police account.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)